 The purpose of this class is to introduce the student to creative integration of digital marketing and promotions, interactive advertising, public relations, image-making, and other marketing communication tools.
 In doing so, students will understand the relationship between promotion, promotional mix, and integrated marketing communications (IMC).
 Students will learn about the career opportunities related to strategic communications.

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 3 Discussion Board Forums throughout the course.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 3 Discussions throughout the course.
 These assignments will allow students to give and receive peer reviews of advertising ideas and creative designs.

 Each week the student will use the information learned in the text to complete 5 mini-projects, including designing, creating, budgeting, and scheduling traditional, digital, and direct response advertisements based on the business he/she chooses to market.

-The student will use the Mini-Projects and Discussion Board Forums to create an Integrated Marketing Campaign (IMC) for his/her Final Project for the business he/she chooses to market.
+The student will use the Mini-Projects and Discussions to create an Integrated Marketing Campaign (IMC) for his/her Final Project for the business he/she chooses to market.

 Short quizzes (2–5 questions) from videos.
 The format for the quizzes may include multiple-choice and true/false.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
-Each quiz will be approximately 20 questions, open-book/open-notes, and contain true/false, multiple-choice, and essay questions.
+Each quiz will cover the Textbook material for the assigned Modules: Weeks.
+Each quiz will be approximately 20 questions, open-book/open-notes, and contain true/false and multiple-choice..
 No time limit.